Early Life Events: Diagnostics and Treatment|

 Phone: +31 88 7554359

-Dr. Cora Nijboer (NIDOD), Dr. Caroline de Theije (NIDOD), Dr. Jeroen Dudink (Neonatology), Dr. Marijke Achterberg (Veterinarian Medicine), Dr. Heidi Lesscher (Veterinarian Medicine), Dr. Agnes van den Hoogen (Clinical health sciences), Dr. Titia Lely (Gyneacology), Dr. Peter Nikkels (Pathology), Dr. Lotte van der Meeren (Pathology), Dr. Tanja Nijboer (Cognitive neuropsychology), Dr. Olaf Verschuren (Rehabilitation center de Hoogstraat), Dr. Helen Torrance (Fertility), Dr. Casper Schoemaker (Pediatric immunology)
+Dr. Cora Nijboer (DDOD), Dr. Caroline de Theije (DDOD), Dr. Jeroen Dudink (Neonatology), Dr. Marijke Achterberg (Veterinarian Medicine), Dr. Titia Lely (Gyneacology), Dr. Peter Nikkels (Pathology), Dr. Lotte van der Meeren (Pathology), Dr. Tanja Nijboer (Cognitive neuropsychology-UU), Dr. Olaf Verschuren (Rehabilitation center de Hoogstraat), Prof. Frank Broekmans (Fertility), Dr. Casper Schoemaker (Pediatric immunology)

 This course adheres to the general theme ‘the first 1001 days’ of Utrecht University and focusses on the diagnostics, treatment and biomedical research of the division ‘Woman & Baby’ of the University Medical Center Utrecht.
-During the course ‘Early Life Events: Diagnostics and Treatment’ students will be trained by lecturers from the departments of Fertility, Gynecology, Obstetrics, Neonatology and the Department for Translational Research.
-Students will be provided with a broad overview of the options that bio-medically trained experts have to work in these multidisciplinary research teams.
-The lecturers have a diverse background (medicine, biomedical sciences, psychology, pathology, biology and bioelectronics), which ensures that the students will gain insights from all relevant points of view.
+During the course ‘Early Life Events: Diagnostics and Treatment’ students will be trained by lecturers from the departments of Fertility, Gynecology, Obstetrics, Neonatology and the Department for Developmental Origins of Disease.
+Students will be provided with a broad overview of the research approaches available to the multidisciplinary research teams.
+The lecturers have a diverse background (medicine, biomedical sciences, psychology, neuroscience, pathology, biology and bioelectronics), which ensures that the students will gain insights from all relevant points of view.

+Most classes and workshops will be organized online, except for parts of the practical course and research presentations.
 This course contains introductory lectures by biomedical investigators and physicians providing a (limited) review of background knowledge to support the students in gaining expert knowledge from reviewing case reports.
-Additionally the students will be given the opportunity for guided tours at the neonatal intensive care unit of the Wilhelmina Children’s Hospital and the rehabilitation center ‘De Hoogstraat’.
-In a series of pro-active seminars the students will learn which aspects of pathology and radiology diagnostics are currently being developed using biomedical research.
-The students will also be trained in what aspects of rodent behavior are relevant for therapeutic innovations and how computer simulations can be used to support rehabilitation processes.
+If the COVID-regulations allow, additionally the students will be given the opportunity for guided tours at the neonatal intensive care unit of the Wilhelmina Children’s Hospital and the rehabilitation center ‘De Hoogstraat’.
+In a series of pro-active seminars the students will learn which aspects of pathology diagnostics are currently applied to diagnose common causes of adverse early life events.
+The students will also be trained in what aspects of rodent behavior are relevant for therapeutic innovations.

 Number of participants